General Information2019-07-09T10:33:21+00:00

 As a safety issue the school needs to be informed when children are away.
 The earlier you can advise the school of an absence the better for it saves us the time consuming task of ringing caregivers to find out a child’s whereabouts.

 The school has a dedicated line for absences which means you can leave a message at any time advising us of a child’s non-attendance.
 Messages can also be texted to our school cell phone.
-The number is 027 4475901 or messages can be sent by using our school APP.
+The number is 027 4475901.

 Caregivers must inform a staff member if they remove their child or children during the day.
 If a child should go missing during school time without explanation, caregivers will be called, and if unable to be contacted, the police will be advised.